-A thousand-year-old oak tree still stands in the grounds of what was once a border castle, Stochov, where according to folk legends, young Wenceslaus was born.
-It is said that his grandmother, Ludmila, planted the oak tree there at the time of Wenceslaus's birth.
-Nannies watered the sapling with baby Wenceslaus's bath water and thus giving the tree its unusual staying powers.
-The book also tells about the special ritual for cutting Wenceslaus's hair.
+A thousand-year-old oak tree still stands in the grounds of what was once a border castle, Stochov, where according to folk legends, young Wenceslas was born.
+It is said that his grandmother, Ludmila, planted the oak tree there at the time of Wenceslas's birth.
+Nannies watered the sapling with baby Wenceslas's bath water and thus giving the tree its unusual staying powers.
+The book also tells about the special ritual for cutting Wenceslas's hair.

-Young Wencelsaus was influenced by Ludmila and educated in Slavonic reading and writing by her priest, Paul, who in turn has been educated by the Greek missionaries, Cyril and Methodius.
+Young Wencelsas was influenced by Ludmila and educated in Slavonic reading and writing by her priest, Paul, who in turn has been educated by the Greek missionaries, Cyril and Methodius.